muratk5n/thirdwave/en/mbl/2011/week28.md

 ---

-Reading about Aaron Swartz [..]
+"Reading about Aaron Swartz [..]
 I was also reminded of my own attempts at similar work, collecting and analyzing journal articles, patents, and various forms of metadata.
 I’ve lost count of how many hours I’ve spent sitting in basements of academic buildings, breaking federal